healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-zm1503.md

 ### Kale

-Ingredient Weight:
+Ingredient Weight: 18 oz

-Juicing Time:
+Juicing Time: 6 min 35 s

-Yield:
+Yield: 9.35 oz (265 g)

-Yield Percentage:
+Yield Percentage: 53%

-Foam Percentage:
+Foam Percentage: 250%

+The Jocuu has many strengths, but juicing kale isn’t one of them.
+While the smooth feed chute allowed the leaves to pass through with minimal jamming, resulting in a quick juicing time (8.5 points), the auger failed to extract a lot of juice from the paper-thin leaves (5.6 points), and by volume, there was a lot more foam than juice (0.0 points).

 Design
 ------